plotly/plotly.github.io/_posts/financial/2017-03-08-OHLC-Chart.md

 ---
 layout: tutorial-single_layout
-title: OHLC Charts in Plotly 2.0
+title: OHLC Charts in Chart Studio
 subtitle: Create a OHLC Chart of financial data.
 permalink: /make-a-ohlc/
 imageurl: ../static/images/make-a-ohlc/ohlc-thimb.PNG
 state: active
 tags: financial
 order: 2
-meta_description: A tutorial on how to make a OHLC chart in Plotly 2.0.
+meta_description: A tutorial on how to make a OHLC chart in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: How to make a OHLC chart in Plotly 2.0
+actioncall: How to make a OHLC chart in Chart Studio
 actioncall-url: https://plot.ly/create/?fid=plotly2_demo%3A307

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/ohlc-charts/) or [R](https://plot.ly/r/ohlc-charts/).